Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Evidence for Decision

 \subsection{Background}

-\cite{bach2015pixel} first introduced LRP, which finds the highly contributing parts in an input, by decomposing output predictions in a backward manner.
+LRP was first introduced by \cite{bach2015pixel}, which finds the highly contributing parts in an input, by decomposing output predictions in a backward manner.
 It is based on the conservation principle, which treats the output of a network as the evidence for a decision and maintains it in each layer during propagation.
 More formally, assuming that \(R_{j}^{(l)}\) denotes the relevance of a neuron \(j\) in a layer \(l\) and that \(R_{i}^{(l-1)}\) is the assigned relevance by the propagation rule in layer \(l-1\), the above-mentioned conservation takes the form,

-The forward process between layers $l-1$ and $l$ to which attributions are propagated is denoted as $\mathcal{F}(x^{(l-1)},w^{(l-1,l)})$, where $x$ and $w$ represent a neuron and its weight, respectively.
+The forward process between layers $l-1$ and $l$, to which attributions are propagated, is denoted as $\mathcal{F}(x^{(l-1)},w^{(l-1,l)})$, where $x$ and $w$ represent a neuron and its weight, respectively.
 Here, we define the generic relevance propagation rule \cite{montavon2017methods} that operates in a backward manner with the normalization process based on the contributions of the neurons as follows:

 Here, $i$ and $j$ represent the indices of a neuron in layers $l-1$ and $l$, respectively, and Eq. \ref{eq:prop} preserves the conservation rule in Eq. \ref{eq:conservation}, which maintains the total relevance as constant during propagation.
 To consider the positive and negative contributions of neurons, \cite{bach2015pixel} introduced a rule LRP-\(\alpha\beta\) that enforces the conservation principle.
+For intuitive understanding, we assume that the network is composed of ReLU activation functions, which means the sign of the feedforward value is determined by the sign of the corresponding weight.
 To maintain the total relevance, parameters are chosen such that \(\alpha - \beta = 1\).
 Each part of the relevance with positive and negative weights, marked as $w^+$ and $w^-$, respectively, is multiplied by $\alpha$ ($\beta$) and related to positive (negative) activations as positive (negative) relevance.

 The obtained attributions are mapped to the pixels of the input image and shown as a heatmap after relevance propagation is completed from the last to the start layer.
+Composite-LRP\cite{montavon2019layer} combines various versions: LRP-$\{0, \epsilon, \gamma\}$ tailored to each layer within the model, providing clearer and enhanced explanations.